 The excess of the acquisition consideration over the fair value of assets acquired and liabilities assumed was allocated to goodwill.
-The goodwill of \$32.6 million arising from the acquisition consists primarily of synergies and business opportunities expected to be realized from the purchase of the Company.
-Goodwill for tax purposes is \$32.6 million, which is amortizable over a 15 year period.
+The goodwill of \$3.1 million arising from the acquisition consists primarily of synergies and business opportunities expected to be realized from the purchase of TBC.
+The goodwill is not deductible for income tax purposes.

 Finite-lived intangible assets acquired include customer relationships and contractual backlog.
-Indefinite-lived intangible assets acquired include the trade name.
-(See Note 9)
+(See Note 9).

-The fixed assets acquired include construction equipment, office equipment, building improvements, and automobiles and trucks and will be depreciated in accordance with Company policy, generally 3 to 15 years.
+The fixed assets acquired include construction equipment as well as automobiles and trucks and will be depreciated in accordance with Company policy, generally three to 15 years.